-- These will be worn around base camp, through the ice fall and at the lower camps. - Synthetic or Down is good. - Medium weight is ideal as you will not be wearing these to the summit. - These should fit over BOTH your thermal under layers and your climbing pants. - These must have full zips on the sides to get them on and off over your climbing boots and crampons without taking your boots off.
+- · Synthetic or Down is good. - · Medium weight is ideal. - These should fit over BOTH your thermal under layers and your climbing pants. - These must have full zips on the sides to get them on and off over your climbing boots and crampons without taking your boots off.